kaltura/analytics-front-end/docs/loadingAnalytics.md

 appId: string, // the host application ID, for example 'kmc', 'kms' etc.
 kalturaServer: {
-  uri: string, // link to the kaltura server, www.kaltura.com is the default one
-  previewUIConf: string, // UIConf of the player
+  uri: string, // link to the kaltura server, www.kaltura.com is the default one previewUIConf?: string, // UIConf of the v2 player.
+Optional, if not provided the default v2 player will be used previewUIConfV7?: string, // UIConf of the v7 player.
+Optional, if not provided the default v7 player will be used },
-},
 cdnServers: string, // link to the cdn server liveAnalytics?: { // configuration of the legacy live analytics app, is displayed in case "permissions.enableLiveViews" is false